Seeed-Studio/xiao-esphome-projects/README.md

 The Seeed Studio IoT Button is a multifunctional Internet of Things (IoT) device that can be seamlessly integrated with smart home systems.
 It supports both ESPHome and Zigbee connectivity options, enhancing its versatility and usability.

+## Installation

+You can install the firmware directly to your device using the web installer available at the project's [GitHub Pages](https://seeed-studio.github.io/xiao-esphome-projects/) site.

 ## Contributing

 We welcome contributions from the community!
 If you have a project or improvement to share, please follow these steps: